 - 12.9-inch (diagonal) LED-backlit Multi‑Touch display with IPS technology (larger screen)

-- 2D backlighting system for indivdual LED illumination levels to improve sectional contrast and vibrancy
+- 2D backlighting system for individual LED illumination levels (improves sectional contrast and vibrancy)

 - ProMotion technology (same)